OzFlux/PFP_GUI/README.md

 * 3. PyFluxPro is now installed but needs a Python virtual environment to be created with the required packages before it can be used.

 ## Creating the PyFluxPro virtual environment
-Miniconda installs a minimal version of Python that does not include all of the packages required by PyFluxPro.
-The easiest way to configure the Miniconda installation so that it includes all of the required packages is to create a virtual environment using the "environment.yml" file supplied with PyFluxPro.
+Miniconda2 installs a minimal version of Python that does not include all of the packages required by PyFluxPro.
+The easiest way to configure the Miniconda2 installation so that it includes all of the required packages is to create a virtual environment using the "environment.yml" file supplied with PyFluxPro.
 Conda virtual environments are explained at https://conda.io/docs/user-guide/tasks/manage-environments.html.
 You can read the docs (always recommended!) or you can follow the steps below:
 * 1. Open a command (or terminal) window and use "cd" to navigate to the PyFluxPro directory.
 * 2. At the command prompt in the PyFluxPro directory, type "conda env create -f environment.yml" to create the virtual environment.
 This process downloads and installs the packages required by PyFluxPro which may take several minutes.
 The default name of the environment created is "pfp_env".
 * 3. Once the environment has been created, you must activate the environment before running PyFluxPro using;
   * a) On Windows, type "activate pfp_env" at the command prompt in the PyFluxPro directory.
   * b) On Linux and Mac OSX, type "source activate pfp_env" at the command prompt in the PyFluxPro directory.
 * 4. PyFluxPro should now be ready to use.

+## Building the executable files for Linux and Mac OSX
+This step is only required if you are using PyFuxPro on Linux or Mac OSX.
+The executable files are downloaded when the PyFluxPro repository is cloned under the Windows operating system.
+Building the executable files for use on Linux and Mac OSX requires the GNU Compiler Collection (C and C++) and the GNU make utility to be installed.
+These are usually installed by default for Mac OSX and common Linux distributions.

+The build process is controlled by the "make_nix" shell script file in the PyFluxPro directory.
+To run the script file:
+* 1. Use "cd" to navigate to the PyFluxPro directory.
+* 2. Type "./make_nix" at the command prompt in the PyFluxPro to run the script file.
+* 3. Check that the following files exist once the script has finished;
+  * a) "sofm", "solo" and "seqsolo" in the PyFluxPro/solo/bin directory.
+  * b) "ustar_mp" in the PyFluxPro/mpt/bin directory.
+  * c) "gf_mds" in the PyFluxPro/mds/bin directory.

 ## Updating PyFluxPro
 PyFluxPro is still being actively developed and there are frequent changes to fix bugs and add new features.
 It is always a good idea to update your installation to the latest version every few days.
 Updating PyFluxPro is easy when the installation was done using the "git" version control software.